Invest in Your Skin—It’s With You for Life

 - 50 and up: I typically recommend the glycolic based cleansers OR a gentle cleanser depending on your skin.

-- For those with dry or sensitive skin: A good ceramide based or gently cleanser works wonderfully.
+- For those with dry or sensitive skin: A good ceramide-based or gentle cleanser works wonderfully.

 Vitamin C & Antioxidants